-These and other questions where the focus of an event organized by FULL FABRIC, where a series of subject matter experts explain the impacts and the opportunities created by this regulation.
+These and other questions were the focus of an event organised by FULL FABRIC, where a series of subject matter experts explain the impacts and the opportunities created by this regulation.

 Thank you very much.
 I guess it is warm in here, and we're all enduring the heat.
 At least I can stand, and that pumps my blood pressure up.
 Unfortunately, I'm the guy who is in between you and lunch, so I'll have to rush my presentation.
 Let me just set the clock up here, so I know where I am.

 [00:00:30] I'm a technology person.
 Most of my academic life, I've been looking at how to implement data protection in technical measures, or how to manage computers and databases in a way that they actually fulfil requirements coming from data protection.
 My talk is going to focus about managing IT systems from a data protection perspective.
 It will be somewhat technical, discussing measures on how to set up a project team and make it work to increase technical compliance inspired by the GDPR.